cipriani-ivan/DogTinder/DogTinder/app-client/libs/appointments/README.md

-# fetch-data
+# appointments

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test fetch-data` to execute the unit tests.
+Run `nx test appointments` to execute the unit tests.